ACCESS-NRI/access-nri-intake-catalog/docs/usage/what.rst

 The ACCESS-NRI catalog is essentially a table of climate data products that exist on Gadi.
-Each entry in the table corresponds to a different product, and the columns contain attributes associated with each product--things like the models, frequencies and variables available in each product.
-Users can search on the attributes to find a the products that might be useful to them.
+Each entry in the table corresponds to a different product, and the columns contain attributes associated with each product--things like the models, frequencies and variables available.
+Users can search on the attributes to find the products that might be useful to them.
 For example, a user might want to know which data products contain variables X, Y and Z at monthly frequency.
 The ACCESS-NRI catalog enables users to find products that satisfy their query and to subsequently load their data without having to know the location and structure of the underlying files.

 .. _what_detailed:

 The more detailed description
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The ACCESS-NRI catalog provides a catalog of Intake sources and associated metadata.
+The ACCESS-NRI catalog provides a catalog of *Intake sources* and associated metadata.

 .. topic:: Wait, what are "Intake sources"?